Mayo Clinic Care Network Content

 Causes

-The cause of Parkinson's disease is unknown, but several factors appear to play a role, including:
+The cause of Parkinson's disease is unknown, but several factors seem to play a role, including:

 • Genes.
-Researchers have identified specific genetic mutations that can cause Parkinson's disease.
-But these are uncommon except in rare cases with many family members affected by Parkinson's disease.
+Specific genetic changes are linked to Parkinson's disease.
+But these are rare unless many family members have had Parkinson's disease.

 • The presence of Lewy bodies.
-Clumps of specific substances within brain cells are microscopic markers of Parkinson's disease.
-These are called Lewy bodies, and researchers believe these Lewy bodies hold an important clue to the cause of Parkinson's disease.
+Clumps of proteins in the brain are associated with Parkinson's disease.
+These are called Lewy bodies, and researchers believe these proteins hold an important clue to the cause of Parkinson's disease.

 • Alpha-synuclein found within Lewy bodies.
-Although many substances are found within Lewy bodies, scientists believe an important one is the natural and widespread protein called alpha-synuclein (a-synuclein).
-It's found in all Lewy bodies in a clumped form that cells can't break down.
+Alpha-synuclein is a protein found in all Lewy bodies.
+It occurs in a clumped form that cells can't break down.
 This is currently an important focus among Parkinson's disease researchers.
+Alpha-synuclein has been found in the spinal fluid of people who later have Parkinson's disease.

 Risk factors